-So a natural avenue for investigation is to attempt to prove an $\Omega(n\log n)$ lower bound on the complexity of any cake cutting protocol.
+So a natural avenue for investigation is to attempt to prove an $\Omega(n \log n)$ lower bound on the complexity of any cake cutting protocol.
 The most obvious way to prove such a lower bound is to try to reduce sorting (or more precisely, learning an unknown permutation) to cake cutting.
-A first step in this direction was taken by Magdon-Ismail, Busch, and Krishnamoothy [4], who were able to show that any protocol must make $\Omega(n\log n)$ comparisons to compute the assignment.
+A first step in this direction was taken by Magdon-Ismail, Busch, and Krishnamoothy [5], who were able to show that any protocol must make $\Omega(n \log n)$ comparisons to compute the assignment.
 So this result did not really lower bound the number of queries.
-A second step in this direction was taken by Sgall and Woeginger [7] who give a more complicated reduction from sorting to show an $\Omega(n\log n)$ lower bound on the complexity of any deterministic protocol that is required to assign to each player a piece that is a single subinterval of the cake.
+A second step in this direction was taken by Sgall and Woeginger [8] who give a more complicated reduction from sorting to show an $\Omega(n \log n)$ lower bound on the complexity of any deterministic protocol that is required to assign to each player a piece that is a single subinterval of the cake.
 On the positive side, all known protocols have this property.
-On the other hand, there is no natural reason to impose this restriction in the settings that we are interested in.
-That is, it is perfectly reasonable to assign to an inheritor a collection of items that are not consecutive in the initial arbitrary ordering of the items.
-The lower bound of Sgall and Woeginger [7] can be seen to hold against randomized protocols.
-However, note that neither of these lower bounds [4, 7] hold if the protocol is only required to achieve approximate fairness.
+On the other hand, there is no natural reason to impose this restriction of items that are not consecutive in the initial arbitrary ordering of the items.
+The lower bound of Sgall and Woeginger [8] can be seen to hold against randomized protocols.
+However, note that neither of these lower bounds [5, 8] hold if the protocol is only required to achieve approximate fairness.